AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ## Idea 1: Caching

 Caching is one of the most fundamental tools for speeding up programs.
-Most programs end up redoing the same computations many times over, so by saving and reusing intermediate values, we can avoiding further computation and finish quicker.
-With TSP, iterating over $$N!$$ tours ends up recomputing a lot, and caching can bring an asymptotic improvement.
-We'll use a simple form of caching called memoization.
-It works by first setting up your problem a in form where it needs to compute $$y = f(x)$$ for many values of x using recursion, and then saving all input-output pairs in a hash table and referring back to it instead of recomputing where possible.
+Most programs end up redoing the same computations many times over, so by saving and reusing intermediate values, we can avoiding further computation and our program will finish quicker.
+With TSP, iterating over $$N!$$ tours involves a lot of redundant computation, and caching can bring an asymptotic improvement.
+We'll use memoization, which is a simple form of caching.
+It works by first formulating the problem where it needs to compute $$y = f(x)$$ for many values of x using recursion, and then saving input-output pairs in a hash table to refer back to instead of recomputing where possible.
 With TSP the function we'll memoize takes as input a set nodes with a fixed [??] and returns the shortest tour through those nodes.
 Then we'll call this for all subsets of the original input.
 Each call will iterate over all next nodes and recursively fetch results for smaller subsets so O(n) for each call and there are 2^n subsets for a total runtime of O(n*2^n). this is smaller than N! via Sterling's approximation.

 [maybe a visual of how caching helps, showing multiple subsets of a small problem with a "relies on" relationship]